Laboratory-Imaging/Laboratory-Imaging.github.io/GA3-examples/28-Sholl_Analysis/README.md

 ![image](./images/38_dilate_result.png "Image 18 - Dilate result")

-As we can see in the image, some circles go over the edge of the image, which splits the circle in several segments, each such segment has it's own ID, however we can check the distance of each segment to the original neuron center to later bin circle segments back together.
+As we can see in the image, some circles go over the edge of the image, which splits the circle into several segments, each such segment has it's own ID, however we can check the distance of each segment to the original neuron center to later bin circle segments back together.

 **Children** node will be used to match each circle or circle segment back with the center, we will also check distance between circle or circle segment with the neuron center.
 This node hs following settings: